 Interested persons or organizations are invited to participate by submitting written views, recommendations, and data related to HIV screening approaches.
 In addition, CDC invites comments specifically on opt-out routine HIV testing, including, but not limited to:

 - Suggestions for revisions, edits, and new additions

 - Examples of innovative models, partnerships, and collaborations

 The CDC guideline “Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings” was published on September 22, 2006 in CDC's Morbidity and Mortality Weekly Report (MMWR).
 Since then, there have been changes in evidence related to HIV testing technologies and interventions, disease epidemiology, outcomes, implementation resources, and related guidelines.
-This evidence will be identified, assessed, and analyzed to inform the update.
+This evidence will be identified, assessed, and analyzed to inform the update of the guideline.

-CDC will update the 2006 Guidelines based on input from subject matter experts, public health agencies, the public, and other stakeholders.
-The guideline development process will draw on up-to-date nationally and internationally accepted guideline development criteria, tools, and resources, including CDC guideline development standards.
+CDC will update the 2006 guideline based on input from subject matter experts, public health agencies, the public, and other stakeholders.
+The guideline development process will draw on up-to-date nationally and internationally accepted guideline Start Printed Page 25453development criteria, tools, and resources, including CDC guideline development standards.
 The process will include a rigorous systematic review of key questions formulated through the PICO (Patient-Intervention-Comparator-Outcome) method.
 PICO is the foundation of an evidence-based process and facilitates the search for relevant evidence by identifying key concepts and formulating a search strategy.
 Graded recommendations will be developed using quality and strength of underlying evidence.

 Throughout the process of updating the guideline, there will be multiple opportunities for the public to comment on the drafts.
 We welcome input from a diverse range of perspectives, which will inform the development of the guideline, improve its credibility, and increase the transparency of the process.